emsig/empymod/notes2self4release.rst

         rm -rf build/ dist/ empymod.egg-info/

+   5. Create a Zenodo-DOI, add it to release notes

+   6. Update batches in README
+      - Remove the current batches (readthedocs, travis-ci, coveralls)
+      - Update batches for latest stable release (pypi, anaconda, zenodo, readthedocs)

-   5. Push it to GitHub, create a release tagging it
+   7. Push it to GitHub, create a release tagging it

-   6. Create tar and wheel
+   8. Create tar and wheel

         python setup.py sdist
         python setup.py bdist_wheel

-   7. Test it on testpypi (requires ~/.pypirc)
+   9. Test it on testpypi (requires ~/.pypirc)

         twine upload dist/* -r testpypi

-   8. Push it to PyPi (requires ~/.pypirc)
+   10. Push it to PyPi (requires ~/.pypirc)

         twine upload dist/*

-   9. conda build
+   11. conda build

    Has to be done outside of ~/, because conda skeleton cannot handle, at the moment, the encrypted home.